What Is an Economy?

 III.
 Reproduction Beyond Survival

-This response is not a psychological accident but a structural signal: a warning that the recursive organisation of reproduction is under strain.
+Descriptively, this is experienced as instability; explanatorily, it functions as a structural signal that the recursive organisation of reproduction is under strain.
 An economy that fails to reproduce its own conditions at a given level cannot persist unchanged.

 IV.
 Surplus, Information, and Coordination Under Capitalism